The Boss Baby: Back in Business

-The Boss Baby: Back in Business is an American computer-animated comedy streaming television series produced by DreamWorks Animation.
-It serves as a follow-up to the 2017 film The Boss Baby, loosely based on the book of the same name by Marla Frazee.
+The Boss Baby: Back in Business is an American animated comedy television series produced by DreamWorks Animation Television.
+The show is based on the 2017 film The Boss Baby, loosely based on the 2010 picture book of the same name written by Marla Frazee.
 The series premiered on Netflix on April 6, 2018.
-JP Karliak voices the title character, replacing Alec Baldwin, while Pierce Gagnon replaces Miles Bakshi as Tim Templeton; only Eric Bell Jr. reprised his role from the film, returning as The Triplets.
-The fourth and final season premiered on November 17, 2020.
+JP Karliak voices The Boss Baby, replacing Alec Baldwin, while Pierce Gagnon replaces Miles Bakshi as Timothy Leslie Templeton; Eric Bell Jr. reprised his role from the film, as The Triplets.
+The second season premiered on October 12, 2018; the third season premiered on March 16, 2020, an interactive special The Boss Baby: Get That Baby premiered on September 1, 2020, and the fourth and final season premiered on November 17, 2020.

 Summary

-The series takes place in the late 1970s somewhere in the Midwestern United States, between the first and second film.
-In season one, Boss Baby and Tim work around the world of Baby Corp to stop the company's new enemy, Bootsy Calico, a businessman and former vet, who has control over kittens.
+The series takes place somewhere in the Midwestern United States, near Chicago, between the first and second film.
+In season one, Boss Baby and Tim work around the world of Baby Corp to stop the company's new enemy, Bootsy Calico, a businessman and former vet who has control over kittens through a bond with them due to his traumatic past.
 Boss Baby also deals with his boss, Mega Fat CEO Baby, who keeps trying to fire him.
 In the end, Calico surrenders and is arrested, while Mega Fat is fired after striking a deal with Bootsy.

-In season two, Boss Baby deals with a new enemy, Frederick Estes and the Consortium of Ancients, when his new boss, Turtleneck Superstar CEO Baby, tasks him with protecting Baby Corp's new product, Stinkless Serum, which can eliminate bad odors forever.
-In the end, after becoming CEO, Boss Baby takes down Estes and Turtleneck Superstar, after she reveals herself to be an old woman guilty of espionage in BabyCorp for the Consortium of Ancients, and they both are arrested.
+In season two, Boss Baby deals with a new enemy, Frederick Estes and the Consortium of Ancients.
+His new boss, Turtleneck Superstar CEO Baby, tasks him with protecting Baby Corp's new product, Stinkless Serum, which can eliminate bad odors forever.
+In the end, after becoming CEO, Boss Baby takes down Estes and Turtleneck Superstar after she reveals herself to be an old woman guilty of espionage in Baby Corp for the Consortium of Ancients, and they both are arrested.

-In season three, Boss Baby is fired when the board of directors think he is the reason why Baby Corp has many enemies.
+In season three, Boss Baby is fired when the board of directors think he is the reason why Baby Corp has so many enemies.
 Boss Baby decides to work with other babies who are in his new playgroup, including a reformed Mega Fat, to get his job back.
 Meanwhile, Staci and Jimbo, Boss Baby's co-workers and friends, deal with multiple CEOs that get hired and fired quickly.
-Later, Boss Baby later decides to shut down Bubbezee, a company that makes products to keep babies safe, but makes them unhappy, unbeknownst to the parents.
+Later, Boss Baby decides to shut down Bubbezee, a company that makes products to keep babies safe, but makes them unhappy, unbeknownst to the parents.
 Boss Baby then finds out that the CEO of Bubbezee is Happy Sedengry, a businessman who earlier faked a job as a baby communicator, or Babblist, and tried to tear the playgroup apart using his fraud.
-In the end, Boss Baby takes down Sedengry, who is arrested, and the board of directors rehires him, as CEO.
+In the end, Boss Baby takes down Sedengry, who is arrested, and the board of directors rehires him as CEO.